CamaraLab/CAJAL/docs/computing-intracell-distance-matrices.rst

 .. code-block:: python

 		run_gw.compute_gw_distance_matrix(
-		    intracell_db_loc = "/home/jovyan/CAJAL/CAJAL/data/swc_icd.json",
+		    intracell_db_loc = "/home/jovyan/CAJAL/CAJAL/data/swc_icd.csv",
-		    gw_db_loc = "/home/jovyan/CAJAL/CAJAL/data/gw_dists.json",
+		    gw_csv = "/home/jovyan/CAJAL/CAJAL/data/gw_dists.csv",
-		    save_mat = False,
+		    save_mat = False
-		    num_cores = 8,
-		    chunk_size = 1000
 		    )

 In this function call, `intracell_db_loc` points to an input \*.json database which has been populated by intracell distance matrices, and `gw_db_loc` points to an output \.json database which does not yet exist.
-The fact that `save_mat` is False tells CAJAL not to retain the coupling matrices which represent the best possible pairing between two cells. `num_cores` and `chunk_size` are parameters controlling the degree of parallelization.
+The fact that `save_mat` is False tells CAJAL not to retain the coupling matrices which represent the best possible pairing between two cells.

+Numpy should automatically parallelize under the hood.
+Please check your process manager on Windows or use the "top" command to verify that the program is indeed making use of all cores on your machine.

 .. warning::